First taste of test-tube burger declared 'close to meat'

 Post said he was confident his concept can be scaled up to offer a viable alternative to animal meat production, but said it may be another 20 years before lab-grown meat appears on supermarket shelves.

-He also conceded that the flavor of his meat must be improved if it is to become a popular choice.
+He also conceded that the flavour of his meat must be improved if it is to become a popular choice.

 Post resisted requests from journalists from all over the world eager to try a morsel of the world's first cultured beef burger, saying there was not enough to go around.